Budget Calculator

 Gifts & occasions

-Birthdays, Christmas, weddings – total annual ÷ 12.
-Most people forget this entirely.
+Birthdays, Christmas, weddings.
+Total annual spend divided by 12.
+Most people forget this one entirely

 $